 The best time to go to the Thar Desert is during the winter months of October to February.
 The heat is absolutely unbearable from the end of April, and most vacation companies won’t run tours into the Thar during May, June, July and early August.

-More about Rajasthan
+More Rajasthan articles

 The best time to visit Rajasthan is October to March for less humidity and cooler nights.